Meet the Instructors

 Biography:

-Mike Nwankwo is the founder and CEO of Apogee Leadership Group LLC, which he started after being employed by Intel Corporation with his wife and business partner, Toni.
+Mike Nwankwo is the founder and CEO of Apogee Leadership Group LLC, which he started after working at Intel Corporation with his wife and business partner, Toni.
 Nwankwo has more than 30 years of experience as a business and sales consultant with a variety of public and private organizations.

-Nwankwo is certified to facilitate, speak, train and coach individuals and groups in the areas of leadership development, DEI, professional skills and personal growth.
-Trained and mentored by John Maxwell and mentors of his world-class faculty, he is equipped with the tools, resources and experience to help you and your team improve your productivity, performance and profitability.
-Mike is also FranklinCovey-certified.
+Nwankwo is certified to facilitate, speak, train and coach individuals and groups in the areas of leadership development, professional skills and personal growth.
+Trained and mentored by John Maxwell and mentors of his world-class faculty, he is equipped with the tools, resources and experience to help individuals and teams improve their productivity, performance and profitability.
+Nwankwo is also FranklinCovey-certified.

 Why did you decide to become an entrepreneur?